August 13, 2024

-Hi, I’m Karin, a mindset and behavior change expert.
+Hi, I’m Dr. Karin Nordin, a mindset and behavior change expert.
 In this post, I’m sharing my personal experience and practical advice for surviving the first trimester of pregnancy.
 While there’s a lot of advice out there, I wanted to bring in some of the mindset, behavior change, and personal development expertise that I usually focus on.

 If you missed my last video, surprise!
 I’m 23 weeks pregnant, and I can tell you that this experience has been anything but magical.